chevereto/v3-docs/features/content/bulk-content-importer.md

 This tool allows to **mass import** images, albums, and users by parsing the contents of a filesystem location.
 It is intended to be used when you want to import a massive amount of content that otherwise will be troublesome to import by using the API or the web gui.

-::: tip Importing != Syncing
+::: danger Importing != Syncing
 Importing takes the content from the importing path and *import it* into database, filesystem or external storage, **removing the file from the importing path**.
 :::